Thompson's Persimmon Pudding

 Click on thumbnail for a larger view.

-This ole colander or fruit press as some call them was in our basement in storage and did a rush sanitize job on it and about ready to start pressing the juice and pulp from the wild persimmons or "simmons" as some call them in these parts.
-I did separate the stem from each persimmon before placing them in the colander.
+This ole colander or fruit press as some call them was in our basement in storage and did a rush sanitize job on it and about ready to start pressing the pulp from the wild persimmons or "simmons" as some call them in these parts.
+Washing the persimmons collected in cold water is optional, especially if many of them are already mushy and burst open, however I did separate the cap from each persimmon before placing them in the colander and any other debris such as grass and leaves.
 Old timers years ago would place sheets under their persimmon tree to catch the ripened fruit as it would fall from the tree whereby eliminating ground dirt and debris on the persimmons.
-Folks back then especially during the 1930's depression used every available food resource and their motto, "Waste not, Want not."
+Folks back then especially during the 1930's, The Great Depression Era used every available food resource and their axiom, "Waste Not, Want Not" was true indeed!
 Seems like we are quickly heading back that way again although our politically correct crowd try to avoid the R word, RECESSION!

 I have just about gotten all the usable pulp from that batch of wild persimmons.
 Each persimmon is loaded with seeds and the deer, raccoons, fox and opossums around here will beat you to the persimmon tree and they consume the wild persimmons whole, seeds and all.
 The raccoon and opossum have a slight advantage since they will climb the tree and eat them from the branches whereas yours truly will wait until they fall from the tree when ripe or if the tree is small enough, give it a little shake to help them along.
 Two cups of persimmon pulp rendered exactly the right amount for one recipe.